 Htilominlo Temple was our second stop.
-It is first temple where I met a tourism officer who checked my tourist pass.
+It is the first temple where I met a tourism officer who checked for my tourist pass.
 Good thing that I had it with me.
 The temple is a huge one with multilevel chamber.
 Unfortunately, access to higher floors is prohibited.

 The temple is surrounded with souvenir shops.
 There are also available food stalls serving snacks.

 From Htilominlo, we stopped at Upali Thein, a known ordination hall in the 13th century.
 The edifice interiors are adorned with interesting murals.

 While exploring the hall, I met two kids who followed me around.
 They showed me their currency collections.
 To not disappoint them, I added Philippine peso to their fund.

 Ananda is another important religious monument.
 Locals frequent the temple to pray.
 Some even spend time to sleep along its corridors.